 And if you want to opt in directly from your app, adopt PrivacyContexts in Network framework.

 For more information on this topic, please visit the following session URL.
+And thanks for watching.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.